UKGovernmentBEIS/desnz-warm-homes-local-grant/README.md

-# Warm Homes: Local Grants BETA
+# Warm Homes: Local Grant BETA

 This repository was cloned from [HUG2](https://github.com/UKGovernmentBEIS/desnz-home-energy-retrofit-beta) in December 2024, keeping all previous commits.